Robots Using Symbols

 If the door is open, then I will close the door.

 In the animation below, you will find a robot that we might describe as "believing" each of the three conditionals above.
 To say that the robot "believes" these statements is simply to say that the the computer that controls the robot has a symbolic representation of each of those conditional statements in its "memory" and that those symbolic representations can influence its behavior.
 Until the circumstances are appropriate, however, the robot will not act on them.
-It is your job to click on some part of the robot's room.
-At that point, the circumstances will change.
-An empty soda can will appear, or a door will open or a toy block will appear on a table.
-If any one of those things happen, the robot will go into action and throw the litter away, or close the door, or put the block in the cup.
+Originally, the animation below was an interactive Flash animation.
+When Flash was retired, we made a video (.mp4) capturing all of the content.
+As we click on each of the environments (a door will open, a toy block will appear on a table, and an empty soda can will appear.
+As each of these situations is detected by the robot, the robot will go into action . . closing the door, putting the block in the cup, and throwing the litter in a recepticle.
 Why?
 Because those decisions follow logically from the robot's "beliefs."

 The inference rule is called "modus ponens" and it has this structure: